netsevdam/icy-smoke-9f36/README.md

 ## 👀 Want to learn more?

-Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://mavitaksi.com/).
+Check out [https://korsantaksiistanbul.com/](https://korsantaksiistanbul.com/) or jump into our [Taksi  service mavitaksi.com](https://mavitaksi.com/).

 ## Credit

-This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).
+This theme is based off of the lovely [https://wpaktuel.com/](https://wpaktuel.com/).